 Meredith opened his pocket New Testament to the familiar account: "'And it came to pass in those days, that there went out a decree from Caesar Augustus, that all the world should be taxed ...'"
 Then we prayed.

-Mommy!
+"Mommy, Mommy!
 Can we have our presents now?”
+Sandy's little fingers were pulling impatiently at the stiff wraps.

 By any standard, it was a crude contraption.
 But to a 4-year-old who had never seen a dime store, an ice-cream cone, or a dolly that opens its eyes and wets, it was a treasure.